renovatebot/renovate/docs/usage/self-hosted-configuration.md

 The `git` commands are run locally in the cloned repo instead of globally.
 This reduces the chance of unintended consequences with global Git configs on shared systems.

+## gitTimeout

+To handle the case where the underlying git processes appear to hang, configure the timeout with a number of milliseconds to wait after last received content on either stdOut or stdErr streams before sending a SIGINT kill message.

 ## gitUrl

 Override the default resolution for Git remote, e.g. to switch GitLab from HTTPS to SSH-based.